smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

       - Binds a set of ``resource`` shapes to the service.
 Each element in the given list MUST be a valid :ref:`shape ID <shape-id>` that targets a :ref:`resource <resource>` shape.
+    * - rename
+      - map of :ref:`shape ID <shape-id>` to ``string``
+      - Disambiguates shape name conflicts in the :ref:`service closure <service-closure>`.
+Map keys are shape IDs contained in the service, and map values are the disambiguated shape names to use in the context of the service.
+Each given shape ID MUST reference a shape contained in the closure of the service.
+Each given map value MUST match the :token:`identifier` production used for shape IDs.
+Renaming a shape *does not* give the shape a new shape ID.

+        * No renamed shape name can case-insensitively match any other renamed shape name or the name of a non-renamed shape contained in the service.
+        * Member shapes MAY NOT be renamed.
+        * Resource and operation shapes MAY NOT be renamed.
+Renaming shapes is intended for incidental naming conflicts, not for renaming the fundamental concepts of a service.
+        * Shapes from other namespaces marked as :ref:`private <private-trait>` MAY be renamed.

 The following example defines a service with no operations or resources.